Ischaemic heart disease

 Vasospastic angina (Prinzmetal angina) is caused by coronary artery vasospasm, with or without underlying coronary artery disease.
 Vasospasm may occur in rest and usually unrelated to exercise.

 Ischaemic cardiomyopathy is caused by ischaemic damage to the myocardium.
 This may occur due to long-term chronic ischaemic heart disease, or due to previous myocardial infarction.
 This damage to the myocardium may lead to heart failure.

 The healthy myocardium that isn’t damaged by ischaemia will always try to compensate for the damaged myocardium.
 Left ventricular hypertrophy and dilation are usual findings, along with fibrosis of the damaged myocardium.
 Microscopically we find myocardial hypertrophy, fibrosis and diffuse subendocardial vacuolization.

 Sudden cardiac death

 Sudden cardiac death is defined as unexpected death from cardiac causes early after the onset of symptoms, or without symptoms.
-It’s often the first clinical manifestation of ischaemic heart disease, meaning that it occurs without warning.
-Other non-ischaemic causes include:
+It occurs due to a ventricular arrhythmia, but the cause of the ventricular arrhythmia varies.

 67. Benign and malignant bone tumours